This site is not affiliated with any water heater manufacturer or plumber

 Maintenance$300$200$500

-Key takeaway: Heat pump water heaters have the lowest 10-year cost despite the highest upfront investment, thanks to 60% lower energy use and the $2,000 federal tax credit.
-Gas is the middle ground; standard electric costs the most long-term.
+Key takeaway: Heat pump water heaters narrowly edge out gas for the lowest 10-year cost despite the highest upfront investment, thanks to 60% lower energy use.
+(The $2,000 federal tax credit that once widened this gap ended December 31, 2025.)
+Standard electric costs the most long-term, and state or utility rebates tip the math further toward heat pump.

 Gas vs Electric Questions